benjifisher/test-drupal-module/README.md

 Installation:

 - Install (enable) the module as usual.
-- Clear the menu cache.
+- Clear caches (at least menu, theme registry).
 - Visit `/op_reports/glp_report` or `/admin/op_reports/glp_report`.

 The code in this module is public domain.
 No rights reserved.